Copyright © Todor Tilev/TNC Photo Contest 2021

 So where does money to protect forests come from?
 Nature4Climate (N4C) surveyed existing resources and analysis to help answer this question.
 In the article below, we look at 14 sources and uses of finance to assess both their current and potential contributions to keeping forests around the world standing.
 Here are our three main takeaways:

-• Public finance is critical, but it is unlikely that it will exponentially scale year on year.
-Rather, it’s about finding ways to allocate these resources in the most impactful way possible
+Public finance is critical, but it is unlikely that it will exponentially scale year on year.
+Rather, it’s about finding the most impactful ways to allocate these resources.

 A note on Sources and Methodology